USBGuard/usbguard/ROADMAP.md

 # Roadmap

-## 0.6.x
+## 0.7.x

-- Resolve GCC 4.8.x compatibility
- - Reimplement json parsing/serialization on top of json-c
-- Revision of the logging code
- - Drop spdlog, implement a simple file/console/syslog logger
- - Allow custom logging handlers from third-party code
- - Use logging consistently in the code
 - Investigate possibility of supporting comments in the rule file

-## 0.7.x

 - Per-interface authorization
 - Block device signing and verification
 - Support for USB authorization on user authentication (probably via